 IMPORTANT RIGHTS FOR TEXAS DWI SUSPECTS

 First, you have the right to refuse a breathalyzer, blood, or urine alcohol test.
-Refusal will result in automatic suspension of your driver’s license for a minimum of 90 days (a minimum of one year if you are under age 21), but it cannot be used as evidence against you in court.
+Refusal will result in automatic drivers license suspension for a minimum of 90 days (a minimum of one year if you are under age 21), but it cannot be used as evidence against you in court.

 It is critical to contact Houston DWI attorney Tristan LeGrande immediately if you have been charged with a DWI; the State of Texas will take actions to suspend your drivers license and will aggressively pursue criminal charges against you.